wandersoncs/leaflet-tilelayer-here/README.md

 ----------------------------------------------------------------------------

-"THE BEER-WARE LICENSE":
-<ivan@sanchezortega.es> wrote this file and <https://github.com/wandersoncs> edited it.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

 ----------------------------------------------------------------------------